Inside the Dubai Desert Conservation Reserve (DDCR)

 The DDCR is best visited between November and March, the cool dry season, when daytime temperatures sit between 22 and 30 degrees Celsius and the migratory MacQueen's bustard arrives on the gravel flats.
 Oryx and sand gazelle remain visible year-round, but summer visits (May to September) push surface temperatures past 45 degrees Celsius and operators shift the morning slot earlier to start at 4:45 AM rather than 5:30 AM.

 Christmas week, New Year week, and the UAE National Day weekend (early December) sell out 4 to 6 weeks ahead.
-The 6-operator cap means there is no overflow capacity; if Platinum Heritage and Arabian Adventures are full, the only fallback is a non-DDCR route.
+The 6-operator cap means there is no overflow capacity; if the licensed operators are full, the only fallback is a non-DDCR route.
 Book early for any winter trip and confirm the operator's permit slot rather than just the booking.

 Family safaris in the DDCR, what changes vs Lahbab